 Participants

-One-hundred-thirty-five undergraduate students completed Experiment 1 online in exchange for partial course credit.
+One-hundred-thirty-five undergraduate students completed Experiment 1A online in exchange for partial course credit.
 Participants were simultaneously recruited from either the University of Southern Mississippi (n = 63) or Midwestern State University (n = 72).
-Recruitment was based on an a priori power analyses conducted with G*Power 3.1 (Faul, Erdfelder, Buchner, & Lang, 2009) which suggested that 74 particpants would be required to detect small-to-medium main effects/interactions or larger (d = 0.30; α = .05, 1 – β = .80).
+Recruitment was based on an a priori power analyses conducted with G*Power 3.1 (Faul, Erdfelder, Buchner, & Lang, 2009) which suggested that 74 participants would be required to detect small-to-medium main effects/interactions or larger (d = 0.30; α = .05, 1 – β = .80).
 However, following Maxwell and Huff (2024), participant recruitment was increased to account for additional variability due to our use of online testing.
 Participants were randomly assigned to either the JOL or no-JOL groups.
 We excluded 10 participants from the final dataset due to low recall rates (i.e., < 5% across all pair types), which suggested that participants did not adhere to task instructions or having recall rates > 95% across pair types (which implied cheating at test).
 Our final sample contained responses from 125 participants (n JOL group = 62; n no-JOL group = 63), which was consistent with Maxwell and Huff’s (2024) Experiment 1 sample size.
 All participants were native English speakers with normal or corrected-to-normal vision.

 Materials

 Ninety cue-target word pairs were taken from Maxwell and Huff (2024).
 These included 30 forward pairs derived from Nelson et al.’s (2004) free association norms (e.g., Litter – Trash), 30 unrelated pairs (e.g., Maze – Phone), and 30 semantically mediated pairs (e.g., Horse – Wheel), which were originally taken from Balota and Lorch (1986) and Jones (2010).
 Pairs were randomly assigned to one of two lists, with the constraint that each list contained 15 of each pair type (i.e., forward, unrelated, and mediated).
 Each study list contained 45 cue-target pairs.
 Lists were matched on SUBTLEX frequency (Brysbaert & New, 2009), concreteness, and length, and forward pairs in each list were matched on forward associative strength (FAS; see Tables A1, A2, and A3 in the Appendix for stimuli properties).
 Additionally, each study list began and ended with five non-tested buffer pairs, which accounted for primacy and recency effects.
 Thus, each list contained 55 cue-target pairs, though only 45 pairs were tested.
 Finally, we generated two cued-recall tests (one per study list) by taking each cue item from the tested pairs and replacing its target with a question mark (e.g., Litter – ?).
-For completeness, a .csv file containing each study list has been made available via OSF: https://osf.io/p8wme/.
+For completeness, a .csv file containing each study list is available via OSF: https://osf.io/p8wme/.

 Procedure